NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 "Shelving" an instance stops it from using the cloud's CPUs and memory, and therefore stops it from incurring any charges against your allocation.

-When you are through working on this example, be sure to use the instance's "Actions" menu in the web dashboard to "Shelve" the instance so that it is no longer spending your credits.
+When you are through working on this exercise, be sure to use the instance's "Actions" menu in the web dashboard to "Shelve" the instance so that it is no longer spending your credits.
 If you later return to the dashboard and want to use the instance again,